-- Nausicaa's story is complex while the other uses to be very simple, to the point it can be really boring.
+- Nausicaa's story is complex while Hollywood ones use to be very simple, to the point they can be really boring.

 There are hundreds more examples like this one, and basically, the problem is that if you just know the official things aired in TV, radio and newspapers, your points of view are so limited and poor that you are completely lost in life, to the point of not being even conscious that you are lost.

-I have met plenty of people like that, they think we are the "good guys" in every war our country takes part, if they are male think of women around them as a property and a proof of their social status, and if they are women spend most of their time and energies trying to be like a TV character; then all of them think life should be simple and easy, and when they find it isn't they feel lost and get depressed.
+I have met plenty of people like that, they think we are the "good guys" in every war our country takes part, if they are male think of women as a property and a sign of social status, and if they are women spend most of their time and energies trying to be like a TV character; then all of them think life should be simple and easy, and when they find it isn't they feel lost and get depressed.